alanyee/udt/README.md

 ## Current iteration

-### For appserver and appclient
+### For original appserver and appclient

-1. google udt
+1. google udt and goto http://udt.sourceforge.net/
 2. `wget`, `scp`, and/or `tar -xvcf` [source] to get file
-3. run `make`, once in the home directory of udt and then in app
+3. run `make`, once in the home directory of udt and then once in app
 4. Sometimes, appclient and/or appserver will not listen: `error while loading shared libraries: libudt.so: cannot open shared object file: No such file or directory`.
 Solution: `export LD_LIBRARY_PATH=../src`